The Jackson 5: 2012–present: Continued activities

-On March 1, 2019, The Jacksons performed at Treasure Island Resort & Casino in Welch, Minnesota, The Commodores also performed.
-March 3, they performed at St. Maarten's Heineken Regatta at the Port de Plaisance Resort, Casino and Yacht Club in Netherlands Antilles.
-March 16, they performed at Espaço das Américas, in São Paulo, Brazil.
-All three shows were sold out.

-In January 2020, The Jacksons visited Chicago, Illinois and Gary, Indiana for the groundbreaking of a new Hard Rock Casino in Gary which will play repository to Jacksons memorabilia while bringing 2,000 jobs.
-They were interviewed by Chicago Sun-Times and Windy City Live.
+In January 2020, the Jacksons visited Chicago, Illinois and Gary, Indiana for the groundbreaking of a new Hard Rock Casino in Gary which played repository to Jacksons memorabilia while bringing 2,000 jobs.
+They were interviewed by the Chicago Sun-Times and Windy City Live.
 They also visited their old school in Gary where they donated their appearance fee to provide 170 bicycles to the Boys & Girls Clubs of America youth.
 They also got $61,000 donated to the club by Walmart, Hard Rock and Spectacle whose plan is to have a Jackson family museum and restaurant at the casino.

-The Jacksons travelled to Jakarta on February 29, 2020 to perform at Jakarta International Java Jazz Festival, at Pekan Raya Jakarta(PRJ).

-February 10–15, 2021, The Jacksons set sail for The Ultimate Disco Cruise.

-The Jacksons performed at the Happy Days Festival at Imber Court, in Esher, United Kingdom on August 28, 2021.
-This was a tribute to their late brother Michael Jackson.